 the area, the backwardness of the population, and also the efforts of the Armenian clergy against the expansion of missionary work.
-Missionary Wheeler writes that they thanked God "that the power in this land is in the hands of the Turks, for, were it in the hands of any of the sects of nominal Christians, we should soon be driven out, and the poor misguided people would remain in their condition of ignorance and degradation" 45.
+Missionary Wheeler writes that they thanked God "that the power in this land is in the hands of the Turks, for, were it in the hands of any of the sects of nominal Christians, we should soon be driven out, and the poor misguided people would remain in their condition of ignorance and degradation"45.
 Wheeler mentioned the Armenian clergy, whose spiritual condition and educational level, according to the missionaries, led to the degradation of the people.
 In reality, the Armenian clergy was considered the main obstacle for the American missionaries, to improve the results of their activities.
-And first, the agreement of 1830 and the intensification of the work of the Constantinople station contributed somewhat to the invigoration of missionary activities among the Armenians.
-The recognition of the Protestant community by the Sultan made them even more active, then the weakening of the anti-missionary efforts of the Armenian church and clergy finally removed obstacles for missionaries and contributed to spreading the Protestantism among the Armenians.
+And first, the agreement of 1830 and the intensification of missionary activities among the Armenians.
+The recognition of the Protestant community by the Sultan made them even more active, then the weakening of the anti-missionary efforts of the Armenian church and clergy finally removed obstacles for missionary efforts of the Armenian church and clergy finally removed obstacles for missionary.